-Property Inspector tab Property name Description Activity Name A unique reference to this activity that is used for run-time processing.
+Property Inspector tab Property name Description Activity Name A unique reference to this activity that is used for run- time processing.
 Description A description of the activity intended for the Workflow Modeler user.
 Document Document Name A unique reference for the start document that can be accessed from other flow objects.
 Start Document A name and a string (separated by a space) that points to the contents of the start document.
 The pointer can be an URL.
 Copy Scoped XPaths Copy Before Copies data from one scoped path location to another before the activity is executed.
 Copy After Copies data from one scoped path location to another after the activity is executed.
-Design UI Design UI properties control the design-time appearar of the activity.
-For more infor properties" on page mation, see "Setting object display 73.
+Design UI Design UI properties control the design-time appearance of the activity.
+For more information, see "Setting object display properties" on page 55.